-Pork Binabad is specialty dish in Cabanatuan City, Nueva Ecija.
+Pork Binabad is a specialty dish in Cabanatuan City, Nueva Ecija.
 It is a marinated pork (usually pork liempo) in salt and atsuete (annato), could be oil or powdered, giving it its orangey color.
 It is commonly pre-boiled in a small amount of water, then pan-fried once the water dried up.

 I decided to reinvent the Cabanatuan’s specialty by incorporating it to one of the most popular Filipino dishes, the Bicol Express.